sanjaytharagesh31/codestuff/README.md

 * [Factors](problems/factor.cpp) - Sieve of Eratosthenis (own logic).
 * [Factorial](problems/factorial.cpp) - To find factorial of a number.
 * [Sum of digits](problems/sumofdigits.cpp) - To find the sum of digits of a given number.
-* [Store Credit](problems/credit.cpp) - You receive a credit C at a local store and would like to buy two items.
-You first walk through the store and create a list L of all available items.
-From this list you would like to buy two items that add up to the entire value of the credit.
-The solution you provide will consist of the two integers indicating the positions of the items in your list (smaller number first)..
 * [Leap Year](problems/leap.cpp) - Program to check whether given year is leap.
 * [Matrix Multiplication](problems/matmul.cpp) - To calculate product of two matrices.
 * [Memoize Algorithm](problems/memozisation.cpp) - Implementation of memrise algo using arrays in c++.